top of page

 $400 billion-sized gov't. until debt-free then taxes drop to 5% skeleton rate

-Even though Option E may become popular because it is the fastest to be debt-free, doing so will require individuals to pay a great deal more than some of the other options.
-The reason is that revenue from corporate, excise, and custom duties if raised will be around $500 billion.
-In 8.5 yrs, that is only $4.25 trillion out of the $34 trillion total, in which individuals would have to pay the rest.
+Even though Option E may be the fastest to become debt-free, doing so will require individuals to pay a great deal more than some of the other options.
+The reason is that revenue from corporate, excise, and customs duties if raised will be around $500 billion.
+In 8.5 yrs, that is only $4.25 trillion in which individuals would have to pay the rest ($30 trillion).

 On the other hand, if voters decide upon Option B (businesses), individuals would pay $0 despite it taking